 - Turner Syndrome (Various groups of TS have their colors, but every group uses the butterfly symbol.)

 - Pediatric bronchiolitis obliterans

-- Tracheostomy Awareness - The ribbon is 2 tone with one side being purple and the other being black.
-Global Tracheostomy Tube Awareness Week is the 3rd week of May each year.
+- Tracheostomy Awareness - The ribbon is two-tone, with one side being purple and the other black.

 - Stickler Syndrome - Also known as hereditary progressive arthro-ophthalmopathy.